MicrosoftDocs/win32/desktop-src/Dlls/dynamic-link-library-search-order.md

 The [**LoadLibraryEx**](/windows/win32/api/LibLoaderAPI/nf-libloaderapi-loadlibraryexa) function supports an alternate search order if the call specifies **LOAD_WITH_ALTERED_SEARCH_PATH**, and the *lpFileName* parameter specifies an absolute path.

-* The standard search strategy begins in the calling application's directory.
+* The standard search strategy begins (after the initial steps) in the calling application's directory.
-* The alternate search strategy specified by [**LoadLibraryEx**](/windows/win32/api/LibLoaderAPI/nf-libloaderapi-loadlibraryexa) with **LOAD_WITH_ALTERED_SEARCH_PATH** begins in the directory of the executable module that **LoadLibraryEx** is loading.
+* The alternate search strategy specified by [**LoadLibraryEx**](/windows/win32/api/LibLoaderAPI/nf-libloaderapi-loadlibraryexa) with **LOAD_WITH_ALTERED_SEARCH_PATH** begins (after the initial steps) in the directory of the executable module that **LoadLibraryEx** is loading.

 That's the only way in which they differ.

 If safe DLL search mode is enabled, then the alternate search order is as follows:

+Steps 1-6 are the same as the standard search order.

-1. The directory specified by *lpFileName*.
+7. The directory specified by *lpFileName*.
-2. The system directory.
+8. The system directory.
 Use the [**GetSystemDirectory**](/windows/win32/api/sysinfoapi/nf-sysinfoapi-getsystemdirectorya) function to retrieve the path of this directory.
-3. The 16-bit system directory.
+9. The 16-bit system directory.
 There's no function that obtains the path of this directory, but it is searched.
-4. The Windows directory.
+10. The Windows directory.
 Use the [**GetWindowsDirectory**](/windows/win32/api/sysinfoapi/nf-sysinfoapi-getwindowsdirectorya) function to get the path of this directory.
-5. The current directory.
+11. The current directory.
-6. The directories that are listed in the `PATH` environment variable.
+12. The directories that are listed in the `PATH` environment variable.
 This doesn't include the per-application path specified by the **App Paths** registry key.
 The **App Paths** key isn't used when computing the DLL search path.

 If safe DLL search mode is *disabled*, then the alternate search order is the same except that *the current directory* moves from position 5 to position 2 in the sequence.

 The [**SetDllDirectory**](/windows/win32/api/Winbase/nf-winbase-setdlldirectorya) function supports an alternate search order if the *lpPathName* parameter specifies a path.
 The alternate search order is as follows:

+Steps 1-6 are the same as the standard search order.

-1. The directory from which the application loaded.
+7. The directory from which the application loaded.
-1. The directory specified by the *lpPathName* parameter of [**SetDllDirectory**](/windows/win32/api/Winbase/nf-winbase-setdlldirectorya).
+8. The directory specified by the *lpPathName* parameter of [**SetDllDirectory**](/windows/win32/api/Winbase/nf-winbase-setdlldirectorya).
-1. The system directory.
+9. The system directory.
-1. The 16-bit system directory.
+10. The 16-bit system directory.
-1. The Windows directory.
+11. The Windows directory.
-1. The directories that are listed in the `PATH` environment variable.
+12. The directories listed in the `PATH` environment variable.

 If the *lpPathName* parameter is an empty string, then the call removes the current directory from the search order.

 [**SetDllDirectory**](/windows/win32/api/Winbase/nf-winbase-setdlldirectorya) effectively disables safe DLL search mode while the specified directory is in the search path.
 To restore safe DLL search mode based on the **SafeDllSearchMode** registry value, and restore the current directory to the search order, call **SetDllDirectory** with *lpPathName* as NULL.

-> [!NOTE]
-> As of Windows 11, version 21H2 (10.0; Build 22000), the The package dependency graph can apply to unpackaged apps.

 ### Search order using LOAD_LIBRARY_SEARCH flags